zenOfBass/microwave-research/sweeping/readme.md

    - Run the program, and it will attempt to connect to the VNA.
    - The program will prompt for experiment details such as code, object name, frequency range, steps, and number of antennas.
    - Data will be saved in both CSV and SQL formats.
 The CSV file will be named based on the experiment parameters.
-5. **Repeating or Exiting**
+4. **Repeating or Exiting**
    - After a scan is completed, the program will prompt if you want to scan again.

 ## Error Handling
-- If a connection to MegiQ or antennas fails, the program will prompt for a retry or exit.
+- If the connection to MegiQ or antennas fails, the program will prompt for a retry or exit.

 ## Functions
 - `ConnectToMegiQ()`: Connects to the MegiQ VNA hardware.